nirvanush/txbuilder-service/README.md

-# Lite weight javascript service to build transaction
+# Lite weight nodejs service to build transaction

 Can run on aws serverless lambda or on a server with `npm run dev`;
 I suggest trying lambda because it's free.